 CHAPTER TWO: Assessing Cognitive Decline

 Over the last two decades, the field has developed a stronger understanding of what factors contribute to CRCD.
 Unfortunately, progress on this front has been severely handicapped by difficulties in CRCD measurement.
 One barrier stems from the lack of homogeneity, which has made the interpretation and applicability of results murky, further complicating a very nuanced topic.
 It is expected that there will be some heterogeneity, as CRCD can include dozens of types of cancer, hundreds of treatment combinations, and millions of individuals with their own unique combinations of genetics and characteristics.
 Though a necessary part of performing research, study designs for CRCD can drastically vary, differing in comparison groups, analyses, and length of assessment, leading to a stretched interpretation of CRCD.
 For example, while some projects began assessments at a cancer screening appointment, other studies evaluated survivors 10 years after treatment cessation, yet each extreme are expected to be measuring the same CRCD concept (Aspelund et al., 2024; Henneghan et al., 2018).
-In a final blow, what constitutes as CRCD is vague (due to a lack of diagnostic criteria), leading to an astoundingly wide variety of assessments.
+Furthermore, what constitutes CRCD is vague (due to a lack of diagnostic criteria), leading to an astoundingly wide variety of assessments.
 For just a few examples, some projects asked a patient’s family member how often they had noticed the patient struggle with a specific task, other studies recorded the number of words a patient could recall after a delay, while another study pulled cognition-related items from a fatigue task (e.g., “At the moment I feel heavy-headed;” Durán-Gómez et al., 2022; Janelsins et al., 2012; Yang & Hendrix, 2018).
 But despite the wide variety of cognitive domains, analyses, and time points, each study is assumed to be analyzing CRCD, making the interpretations of CRCD relationships even more convoluted.
 With this imprecise approach, it is difficult to determine if contradictory results, such as when inflammatory cytokines are linked to both improvements and decline on cognition tasks, are due to meaningful biological mechanisms, or faulty measurements (Capuron et al., 2001; Cheung et al., 2015).
-In a nutshell, CRCD is usually a very subtle shift in ability that results in an incredibly extensive impact on a patient or survivor’s life.
+In a nutshell, CRCD is usually a very subtle shift in ability that an results an incredibly extensive impact on a patient or survivor’s life.
 But to understand what is causing CRCD, we need to capture that subtle shift.
 When combining the innate heterogeneity of CRCD with the widely varying series of measurements, it can be difficult to consistently capture the subtle shift in cognition.
 This leads back to the proposition introduced at the beginning of this paper: Can we trade our proverbial tractor for a spade, using more specific information about individuals to improve our understanding of the factors impacting CRCD?